 In the early 1950s, I’ve Got a Secret was one of the most popular television game shows in America.
 Each show introduced a few contestants who whispered their secrets to the host.
 Viewers at home were made aware of their secrets with a text overlay on their television screens.
 A panel of celebrities then asked questions hoping to guess their circumstance; which invariably was something unusual, embarrassing, humorous, or extraordinary.
 The show ran for years.
 A lot of Americans had some pretty interesting secrets to share.

-In many ways, association management professionals would have been perfect candidates for this program because we have a secret that surely no one could solve!
+In many ways, association management professionals would have been perfect candidates for this program because we have two secrets that surely no one could solve!

-Our greatest secret is what we actually do and the role we play as association management professionals working in membership-based organizations (MBOs).
+Our greatest secrets are: what we actually do and the role we play as association management professionals working in membership-based organizations (MBOs).

 Most of us can recall many noteworthy…no, wait…extraordinary outcomes that we have achieved while working with some remarkable members and our volunteer leaders.
 Knowing that so few understand what we do, it’s doubtful anyone would successfully guess our secret…or fully appreciate the impact that those positive social changes have had on the larger society.